Can This Please Be the Last Time?

 This is of course the part public land supporters are happy about: Permanent funding for critically underfunded projects on public lands, parks and waterways.
 The funds are raised through royalties on federal offshore oil and gas leases.
 The best part of this enormous bill requires a dependency on fossil fuels.
 If we wish to not kill the earth completely, “permanent” would therefore mean eleven years.

 Or less!
-Because the budget proposal Trump delivered to congress on Tuesday, a day before signing this historic land bill to the applaud of both parties, in fact calls for scaling back the $435 million appropriated for 2019….to zero in 2020.
+Because the budget proposal Trump delivered to congress on Tuesday, a day before signing this historic land bill to the applause of both parties, in fact calls for scaling back the $435 million appropriated for 2019….to zero in 2020.

 The more noxious elements of S.47: